 Become a Property Partner

-Are you a property owner or manager?
-Join LLP.
+Are you a Property Owner or Manager?
+Join Housing Connector

 The County has solicited project applications from nonprofit organizations to support activities relating to the operation of a Coordinated Entry site and Rapid Re-Housing program for households with at least one child enrolled in the Tacoma School District who are experiencing homelessness or housing instability and identified as Mc-Kinney-Vento eligible.
 The goal of this funding is to complement and augment the existing Homeless Crisis Response System by expanding access to the target population.